raml-org/raml-spec/versions/raml-10/raml-10.md

     description: A specific job, a member of the jobs collection
 ```

 The OPTIONAL **uriParameters** property, shown in the next example, is used to explicitly specify URI parameters in a [Template URI](#template-uri).
 The value of the uriParameters property is an object, specifically a [properties declaration](#property-declarations), as is the value of the properties object of a type declaration.
 Each property in the declaration object is a **URI parameter declaration**.
 Each property name corresponds to a parameter name in the [Template URI](#template-uri).
-Each value specifies the URI parameter type as a type name or an inline type declaration.
+Each property value specifies the URI parameter type as a type name or an inline type declaration.

 Every property in a uriParameters declaration MUST correspond exactly to the name of a URI parameter in the relative URI of the resource.
 All URI parameters in the relative URI do not need to be explicitly specified in the uriParameters property, but those that are not specified MUST be treated as a URI parameter of type string and required.